-Once an Intervention Plan is complete and approved by the CMT, the next step is to finalize negotiations with partners and sign a partnership agreement with all pertinent information included including relevant gender expectations.
+Once an ISD is complete and approved by the CMT, the next step is to finalize negotiations with partners and sign a partnership agreement with all pertinent information included including relevant gender expectations.

-Tools for Intervention Design and Planning: AIP-PRISMA has recently created a tool for categorizing subsectors and activities according to women and men's roles, level of effort and level of control.
+AIP-PRISMA has recently created a tool for categorizing sub-sectors and activities according to women and men's roles, level of effort and level of control.
 This tool informs intervention design:

-- ✓ Tool 4: Categorization of Sub-Sectors and Intervention Design - ✓ Tool 5: Potential Interventions Reference List
+- √ Tool 4: Categorizing Sub-Sectors and Designing Interventions - ✓ Tool 5: Potential Interventions Reference List